CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 ![ADD JSON](https://github.com/CrossGeeks/FirebasePushNotificationPlugin/blob/master/images/android-googleservices-json.png?raw=true)

+Must compile against 21+ as plugin is using API 21 specific things.
+Here is a great breakdown: http://redth.codes/such-android-api-levels-much-confuse-wow/

 ### Android Initialization

 You should initialize the plugin on an Android Application class if you don't have one on your project, should create an application class.
 Then call **FirebasePushNotificationManager.Initialize** method on OnCreate.